-Photos of Taj Mahal’s underground cells shared by Archaeological Survey of India before court order
+Photos of Taj Mahal underground cells released by Archaeological Survey amid row about ‘Hindu idols’

 A petition filed by a BJP leader claiming that the mausoleum is an old temple dedicated to the Hindu deity Shiva was dismissed by the Allahabad High Court.

-The Archaeological Survey of India had shared pictures of underground cells in the Taj Mahal on May 9, three days before a court hearing on a petition to open 22 locked rooms in the mausoleum to check for the presence of Hindu idols or scriptures.
+The Archaeological Survey of India had released pictures of underground cells in the Taj Mahal on May 9, three days before a court hearing on a petition to open 22 locked rooms in the mausoleum to check for the presence of Hindu idols or scriptures.

 On May 12, the Lucknow bench of the Allahabad High Court dismissed the plea filed by Rajneesh Singh, who is in charge of the Bharatiya Janata Party’s media unit in Ayodhya.